ahuggel/SwissRailwayClock/docs/README.md

 1. Older ("Legacy") devices, which do not support [layers] or have insufficient memory, work with a buffered bitmap and indicators are only updated once a minute in low-power mode.
 This is the traditional model to implement a watchface with per-second screen updates.

 2. Newer ("Modern") watches with a MIP display and support for [layers] and sufficient memory or a graphics pool (since [Connect IQ 4.0]) use layers.
-This results in more straightforward code and allows refreshing indicators, like the heart rate, more often than once a minute, even in low-power mode.
+This results in more straightforward code and allows refreshing indicators, like the heart rate, more often than once a minute, even in low-power mode (on the background layer).

-Either one of these two concepts is required in order to stay within Garmin's execution time limits when updating the second hand in low-power mode.
+Either one of these two concepts, together with a "clipping area", is required in order to stay within Garmin's execution time limits when updating the second hand in low-power mode.
+The [clipping area] is set to the smallest rectangle around the second hand and is used to restrict the rendering window when "deleting" the second hand before redrawing it at its next position.
+On older devices, the buffered bitmap holds a copy of the watchface screen without the second hand, which is used to "delete" the second hand by copying the region defined by the clipping area to the device display.
+The new second hand is then drawn directly on the display.
+On newer devices, a separate layer is used just for the second hand.
+The clipping area is cleared to delete it, before the new second hand is drawn on the second hand layer.

-3. The code for watches with an [AMOLED] display draws directly on the device display and just draws the entire screen every second in high-power mode and once a minute in always-on (low-power) mode.
-This is the simplest of the three architectures, as it doesn't require layers or a buffered bitmap.
+3. The code for watches with an [AMOLED] display draws directly on the device display and just draws the entire watchface screen every second in high-power mode and once a minute in always-on (low-power) mode.
+This is the simplest of the three architectures.
+It doesn't have to deal with a second hand in always-on (low-power) mode and thus doesn't require layers or a buffered bitmap.

 The code for the different architectures is in the directories ```source-legacy```, ```source-modern``` and ```source-amoled```.
 Besides the actual watchface, each also implements its own version of the global settings class and the on-device menu, which provide slightly different options to cater for the capabilities of each class of devices.